 Less Rashes and Skin Irritations:

 Tried and trusted method to prevent diaper rashes is going nappy free.
 The skin around the diaper area can become very acidic as it is exposed continuously to pee and poop.
 The moisture locked in the skin surface can also serve as a breeding ground for bacteria.
-Exposing the skin to air will keep it dry and helps clear rashes.
+Even if you are using cloth diapers or natural diapers without chemical irritants, exposing the skin to air from time to time will keep it dry and helps clear rashes.

 Less Diapers in the Landfill :